 In 2011, Lisa, entered into competition for the first time and won a ribbon for her beach diorama

 Our club donations to the raffle room featured dolls restyled by club members as well as fun Barbie gifts.

 One of our club donations to the raffle room in 2010 was a Southern Sensation Gift Set pictured below:

 There are also "mini-conventions" held.
 Several members of our club have had the opportunity to attend the Grant-A-Wish (GAW) annual convention in Livonia, Michigan.
 It is a three day event and includes meals, competition room, raffles, silent auction, room sales, salesroom and great gifts including a custom designed silkstone doll for each attendee.
 The event raises money for charity.
-In 2011, the auction raised $24,000 for the selected charities.
+In 2015, the auction raised over $35,000 for the selected charities.

 They are now accepting applications for the 2016 event.

 Visit http://www.gawfund.org/index.html for more details.
 It is limited to 230 attendees so you need to get your registration form in early.
-There is a Yahoo group and Facebook page for the event you can join for more information.
+There is a Facebook page for the event you can join for more information.